-Learning in Grades 1-5 incorporates a range of subject areas including Art, Language, Mathematics, Music, Personal, Social and Physical Education, Social Studies and Science.
+Learning in Grades 1-5 incorporates a range of subject areas including Art, Language, Mathematics, Music, Personal, Social and Physical Education, Social Studies and STEAM.

 By the end of 5th grade, our Lower School students advance to Upper School with not only a high level of academic and social skills, but also a sincere appreciation and understanding of what it means to be global citizens and culturally competent.

 HIS is an IB Continuum School and uses the IB Learner Profile as a guide for developing student attributes so that we may nurture the ability of students to use a variety of necessary soft skills including communication, thinking, self-management, research, and social skills.
 Furthermore, we encourage mindful approaches to resilience, perseverance, inquiry, and being a principled and balanced individual.

 The Lower School (Early Years – Grade 5) at HIS is currently following the principles and practices of the IB Primary Years Programme (PYP).
 The curriculum is transdisciplinary in nature, which incorporates subject learning of Math, Literacy, Social Studies, Science, the Arts, and Design/Computer Technology within thematic units of inquiry.
 Lower School instruction is also supported by specialists in the areas of physical education, arts, Mandarin and ESOL, learning support, STEAM and library.

 For further information on Lower School curriculum and programs, please click on the links below:

 IB Primary Years Programme (IB PYP)